-If the applicant pays the fee for grant and publishing and any claims fees due under Rule 71(4) and files the translation of the claims within the specified period (and files or requests no corrections or amendments to the text proposed for grant in the Rule 71(3) communication, see C‑V, 4.1), he is deemed to have approved the text intended for grant.
+If applicants pay the applicant pays the fee for grant and publishing and any claims fees due under Rule 71(4) and file files the translation of the claims within the specified period (and file or request files or requests no corrections or amendments to the text proposed for grant in the Rule 71(3) communication, see C‑V, 4.1), they are he is deemed to have approved the text intended for grant.

 If a renewal fee becomes due after notification of the Rule 71(3) communication but before the next possible date for publication of the mention of the grant of the European patent, the decision to grant is not issued and the mention of the grant is not published until the renewal fee has been paid.
 The applicant is informed accordingly.
 If the renewal fee or any additional fee is not paid in time, the application is deemed to be withdrawn (see A‑X, 5.2.4).